In this article, we give you our best tips to learn Norwegian fast. Read the details below this infographic.

 6. Watch the news or listen to the Norwegian radio

 When you have already built a decent size of vocabulary, watching or listening news and current affairs programs will boost your Norwegian language skills rapidly.
 At the same time, you will get to know what’s happening in Norway.
-You will be able to participate in break time discussions at your workplace instead of just nodding your head and pretending like you understand everything when your Norwegian colleagues talk about Kar I. Hagen ’s place in Nobel Committee or Hareide’s flirting with the left.
+You will be able to participate in break time discussions at your workplace instead of just nodding your head and pretending like you understand everything when your Norwegian colleagues talk about Carl I. Hagen ’s place in the Nobel Committee or Hareide’s flirting with the left.

 7. Think in Norwegian for one minute every day